ropensci-archive/roweb2/content/blog/2018-03-06-weathercan.md

 Finding local weather
 ---------------------

-A common scenario is when you have observations or measurements taken at several different sites across different dates and you want to match these to local weather data.
+A common scenario is when you have other, non-weather, observations or measurements taken at several different sites across different dates and you want to match these to local weather data.
 Perhaps you want to control for changes in ambient temperature, or perhaps you're interested in how precipitation affects your measurements.
 Here, we'll go through an example of how to combine weather data with stream data measured from multiple nearby sites.
 In this example, by adding local temperature data to our data set we could then go on to explore the relationship between air and water temperature across sites.

-Let's assume you have two sites and the following measurements made on specific dates:
+Let's assume you have two stream sites and the following stream temperature measurements made on specific dates:

 ``` r
 stream <- tribble(~ site,     ~ lat,      ~ lon,       ~ date, ~ water_temp,